-We’ve provided a few article links below that might be useful, but please feel free to contact us to discuss your challenges and needs.
-Email us at [email protected] or use the webchat facility on our website.
+We’ve provided a few article links below that might be useful, and there are more on this blog site so please browse.
+And feel free to contact us to discuss your challenges and needs.
+Email us or use the webchat facility on our website.
 We look forward to hearing from you!

 As Director* of the Clinical Medical Assistant (CMA) program at West Virginia Junior College (WVJC), Rayan Matthews is responsible for over 180 on-ground and online students across West Virginia, Ohio, and Pennsylvania.
 About two-thirds of the students are in the online program, which is growing rapidly, while the numbers in the residential program are dwindling.
 In late 2018 Rayan adopted the SIMTICS simulation-based product for her online CMA program, and she recently spoke with us about why she chose SIMTICS, her experience so far, and reactions from her students.

 Why was there a need for online simulations?

 In 2011, the College developed an online education delivery platform to support students who need to balance school with work and family.
 WVJC Online strives to maintain the same level of service that students experience at the residential campus.